Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 Hugh Roberts [Real name: Robert Hubert] News.
 Today he's a music host for Public Broadcasting Atlanta.

 Steve Russell DJ.
 Also worked at WTMA, WKTM, WXTC, WSUY and WIWF.
 Had a successful production/voiceover company.
-Now owns a mobile DJ/karaoke company.
+Owned a mobile DJ/karaoke company.
+Retired.

 S